Home

 25.A series of flights assigned to a Flight Attendant each month.

-28.Wind blowing against the forward motion of the aircraft and slowing its ground speed.
+27.Wind blowing from behind the aircraft and increasing its ground speed.

 Down